-The architecture of global attention is shown in Fig.~\ref{global}, which is composed of three components; the first computes the attention map along the spatial dimension by means of a one-dimensional (1D) convolutional layer with a kernel of size 1, and the output feature map is subject to signal processing by utilizing a non-linear activation function (sigmoid); the second branch computes attention along the channel dimension by combining a permutation layer, a 1D convolutional layer with a kernel of size 1, and a nonlinear sigmoid function.
-Following the operation of an element-wise product between attention map input and rotate dimension input, we rotate the output dimension to the origin input dimension.
-In the third branch, in order to consider channel dimension and spatial dimension as a whole, we expand one null dimension to input (e.g. the input dimension is $H\times C$ and the output by the expansion operation is $H\times C\times1$).
-Following that, we use a two-dimensional (2D) convolutional layer with kernel size $1\times1$ and nonlinear activation function sigmoid to compute the attention map.
-As we need to keep the dimension of the attention map consistent, we apply the squeeze dimension operation before applying the element-wise product between the attention map and the expand dimension input.
-By doing so, the global attention captures dependencies between the ($C$, $H$), ($H$, $C$), and ($H\times C$, $H \times C$) dimensions of the input, respectively.
-Last but not least, to gain comprehensive attention, we aggregate the outputs of each branch.
-We formulate the global attention as follows:
+The architecture of the global attention mechanism, as illustrated in Fig.~\ref{global}, comprises three distinct branches.
+The lower branch calculates the attention map along the spatial dimension by utilizing a one-dimensional (1D) convolutional layer with a kernel size of 1.
+Subsequently, the output feature map undergoes activation through a non-linear sigmoid function.
+This sigmoid function enables a non-linear transformation, constraining the feature map values within the $(0,1)$ range.
+Furthermore, the element-wise product (also referred to as the Hadamard product) is generated between the input and feature map, assigning weights close to 1 for essential features and approaching 0 for less significant features.
+The upper branch computes attention along the channel dimension by incorporating a permutation layer, a 1D convolutional layer with a kernel size of 1, and a non-linear sigmoid function.
+After performing the element-wise product between the attention map input and the rotated dimension input, the output dimension is rotated back to the original input dimension.
+In the middle branch, to holistically integrate the channel and spatial dimensions, an additional null dimension is added to the input (e.g., the input dimension is $H\times C$, while the output following the expansion operation is $H\times C\times1$).
+A two-dimensional (2D) convolutional layer with a kernel size of $1\times1$ and a non-linear sigmoid activation function are subsequently employed to compute the attention map.
+To maintain consistent dimensions of the attention map, the squeeze dimension operation is applied before executing the element-wise product between the attention map and the expanded dimension input.
+As a result, the global attention mechanism captures dependencies between the ($C$, $H$), ($H$, $C$), and ($H\times C$, $H \times C$) dimensions of the input, respectively.
+Finally, to achieve a comprehensive attention map, the outputs from each branch are aggregated.
+Therefore, the global attention mechanism can be expressed as

-where $f_1$, $f_{ep}$ and $f_{rd}$ denote the convolutional layer with a kernel of size 1, the operation of the expanded dimension and the operation of the reduced dimension, respectively.
+where $f_1$, $f_{ep}$ and $f_{rd}$ denote the convolutional layer with the kernel size 1, the operation of the expanded dimension and the operation of the reduced dimension, respectively.